Winter Eye Care Image

 Likewise, fitting protection needs to be worn while shoveling snow, going for a walk in the snow, or installing or removing holiday decorations.

-During the winter, the sun is not the only eye hazard.
-The air lacks humidity in the winter.
+As we said earlier, our eyes are also more susceptible to dryness during winter.
 Cool and dry winter air can irritate your eyes when you are outdoors.
 This weather can worsen matters for people using contact lenses and make their eyes constantly dry and irritated.

 Though in most cases it remains mild, winter can cause extreme dryness and irritation.
 Especially when the affected person keeps rubbing their eyes frequently to relieve the pain.
 It only makes it worse!